-Zucchinia are delicate veggies.
-So store them in the refrigerator — and if you have an abundance from the garden, it’s okay to freeze them.
-To freeze zucchini, first bring a pot of salted water to boil; slice the zucchini in half and quickly blanch for 2 minutes; then dunk them in ice water, pat dry, and store in the freezer in plastic freezer bags.
+Zucchinia are fairly delicate veggies.
+Store them in the refrigerator — and if you have an abundance from the garden, it’s okay to freeze them.
+To freeze zucchini, first bring a pot of salted water to boil; slice the zucchini in half and quickly blanch them for 2 minutes; then dunk them in ice water, pat dry, and store in the freezer in plastic freezer bags.

 All about Zucchini